m-francis/m-francis.github.io/_posts/2021-04-09-fun-with-docker-raspberry-pi-and-aws.md

 Now that the image is in Amazon ECR we have a choice on how to run it.
 I won't go into much detail as there's plenty of resources available, but in summary I will go with Amazon ECS (Elastic Container Service) because it's simpler than Amazon EKS (Elastic Kubernetes Service).
 With ECS we have a choice between AWS Fargate (serveless) and EC2 (self-managed compute).
 I'm going with Fargate for this because it's simplest.

 I must say the UX in Amazon is not great.
-It almost feels like an internal platform built by some large enterprise where the only way to get things done is to know the people to ask questions :) I guess that's one more reason why "Cloud Architects" are now in demand.
+It almost feels like an internal platform built by some large enterprise where the only way to get things done is to know the people to ask questions to :) I guess that's one more reason why "Cloud Architects" are now in demand.

 After starting the service and task in Fargate we get a private and public IP which I could verify returned me the content of the website.
 However, my website is under `.dev` domain so I need a certificate.
 Thankfully there's Amazon Certificate Manager which provides these things out of the box; I requested a certificate for `*.aws.mfrancis.dev`.